Part 1 : The 7 Major Causes of Procrastination!

 My English teacher made me write that out 500 times after I was late handing in an assignment.
 It didn’t do anything to teach me how to manage my habits but it did stick in my mind.Just about all of us have been guilty of procrastinating over something at some time; that task we need to complete, that discussion we need to have, that appointment we need to make and keep …

-In business, our jobs and in our personal lives, if we put off making decisions, delay starting new projects, avoid pursuing fresh business or even neglect completing current projects where does that lead?
+Chances are that you’re procrastinating right now as you read this.In business, our jobs and in our personal lives, if we put off making decisions, delay starting new projects, avoid pursuing fresh business or even neglect completing current projects where does that lead?

 - Certainly an impact on our profitability

 - Missed promotions

 - Less income

 - Inability to meet financial commitments

 - Deterioration in personal relationships …